gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ```

-At this point, Teleport identity can list and access the user credentials for any cluster in the subscription and access the cluster without any manual action.
+At this point, Teleport identity can list and access the user credentials endpoint for any cluster in the subscription.

-##### Active Directory enabled without Azure RBAC
+##### Active Directory with Kubernetes RBAC

-If any cluster has AD integration and Azure RBAC disabled, the user experience depends on whether they want to give Teleport access to less secure APIs.
+If any cluster has AD with Kubernetes RBAC mode, the user experience depends on whether it's possible to allow Teleport to access  `aks:ListClusterAdminCredentials` or `aks:RunCommand` APIs.

-If the answer is no, then he has to follow the manual guide, otherwise access depends on whether there are local accounts in the cluster.
+If the answer is no, then the setup must follow the manual guide bellow.

-Agents will not need any configuration changes to differentiate the enrollment method.
-If access is not granted at the time, the discovery agent will test the following methods for generating access and if one fails (access denied) it will switch to the next as fallback.

-1. `aks:ListClusterAdminCredentials` (*only if cluster config has local accounts enabled*)
-2. `aks:RunCommand`

-If the agent has still no access, then an error is triggered.

 ##### Automatic cluster Authorization
-###### Enabled Local Accounts

-The first stage is to setup Teleport role with enough permissions to retrieve the AKS clusters and get their admin credentials.

-To do so, he can use Teleport CLI that will guide him during the process.
+Teleport can automatically create the `ClusterRole` and `ClusterRoleBinding` resources
+in the following cases:
+- Teleport's AD identity has permissions that allow access to the static [cluster administrator credentials](https://learn.microsoft.com/en-us/rest/api/aks/managed-clusters/list-cluster-admin-credentials) (local accounts).
+- Teleport's AD identity belongs to the cluster's administrator group.
+- Teleport's AD identity has permissions to create `ClusterRole` and `ClusterRoleBinding` on the
+cluster and permissions to execute [remote commands](https://learn.microsoft.com/en-us/rest/api/aks/managed-clusters/run-command).

+###### Cluster with local admin account

+The following command must be executed to configure the Teleport permissions.

 ```bash
 $ teleport discovery bootstrap \